Baddrol Bakhtiar: Sabah FC

 After playing for Kedah for almost 16 years, Baddrol signed for Sabah on a free transfer at the age of 33.
-He made his home debut on 4th April 2022 against Negeri Sembilan.
+He made his home debut on 4 April 2022 against Negeri Sembilan.

 On 10 April 2022, he scored his first goal against Sarawak United of the 2022 Super League game at the Sarawak State Stadium, Sarawak.

 Baddrol bade his farewell to Sabah after having played his last match for the club in a 4–0 home win against Sri Pahang on 15 July 2023, a day after his departure was confirmed.
 He made 42 appearances and scored 15 goals in all competitions with Sabah.

 International career

 Baddrol Bakhtiar, alongside his teammates Abdul Hadi Abdul Hamid, Mohd Sabre Mat Abu and Mohd Khyril Muhymeen Zambri, Muhammad Shafiq Jamal and Mohd Bunyamin Umar earned their first call-up in 2005 to the Malaysia U-20 team.
 He made his youth international match debut in AFC Youth Championship 2006 qualifying round on 12 December 2005 against Myanmar at Kuala Lumpur.
 Malaysia beat Myanmar 4–2.
 After qualifying to the final round in Bangalore, Baddrol however scored an own goal and Malaysia went down to Vietnam 1–2 in their opening match on 30 October 2006.

-Baddrol was also a part of Malaysia U-19 squad for the 2007 Champions Youth Cup.
+Baddrol was a part of Malaysia U-19 squad for the 2007 Champions Youth Cup.
 His action in a match against Chelsea wooed the Chelsea coaching staff who gave him a chance to train at Stamford Bridge.

 Baddrol was called up by Malaysia U-23 national coach K.Rajagobal for 2009 Southeast Asian Games in Vientiane, Laos.
 He scored 3 goals throughout the tournament to assist the national U-23 sides to win the gold medal for the first time after 20 years since the team won it in 1989.

 He made his full international debut against Kenya on 12 August 2009.
 He scored his first goal for the senior team in a match against Uzbekistan on 18 November 2009.

 Baddrol was called up again by Ong Kim Swee to play for 2011 Southeast Asian Games squad in Jakarta, Indonesia.
-He was chosen as captain for the team and managed to score 3 goals throughout the tournament en route to final match against the host Indonesia which the game tied at 1-1 after extra time.
-During penalty shootout, Baddrol scored the decisive penalty kick and enable the team to win the gold medal twice consecutively after the last winning on 2009 SEA Games edition.
+He was chosen as captain for the team and managed to score 3 goals throughout the tournament en route to final match against host Indonesia which the game tied at 1-1 after extra time.
+During penalty shootout, Baddrol scored the decisive penalty kick and raising the team to win the gold medal twice consecutively after the last winning on 2009 SEA Games edition.

 In 2018 Asian Games, he was selected as one of the overage players for the Malaysia U-23 team.
 He captained the team throughout the tournament and create an upset in a 2–1 win over South Korea U-23 team.